ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 There are three components that every computer needs to function, regardless of its type:

 1. Hardware
-2. Operating system (system software + device drivers)
+2. Operating system (it includes system software + device drivers)
 3. Application software

 ### Computer Hardware